james-minton/rtcc/site/content/chapters/introduction.md

 These tools are for organizers and community members fighting evictions, displacement and gentrification pressures, and seeking to advance the right to counsel in their own communities.
 We know every campaign will be different, because local contexts differ as does the organizing landscape.
 You may be just starting to think about what it would take to initiate such a campaign, or you may be most of the way there already.
 The tools, templates and examples we provide are intended to be adapted and modified to fit your needs.

-How to use the Toolkit:
+<h3>How to use the Toolkit:</h3>

 We invite you to start to tackle the toolkit by reading the <a href="/docs/11/Lessons Learned.pdf" target="_blank">Lessons from NYC’s Right to Counsel Campaign</a>; this document was the impetus for the toolkit and it doubly serves as a summary of the campaign.
 Starting here can help you decide which tools will work best for your campaign.

 You can read the toolkit the whole way through or pick and choose the pieces that are most relevant to your campaign.
-The toolkit is laid out in sections that follow one another, but we know that campaigns are not linear.Building your coalition may start early but continue throughout your campaign, and your needs and goals will change over time.
+The toolkit is laid out in sections that follow one another, but we know that campaigns are not linear.
+Building your coalition may start early but continue throughout your campaign, and your needs and goals will change over time.
 You may have early moments where you seek to gain media attention and apply public pressure, and later moments where you are focusing on internal base building and research.
 We offer these tools to be used when you need them and in the ways that you need them.

 * **Activities:** The activities included in the Toolkit are meant to be done in group settings to get the energy flowing and turn community voices into action and progress.
 * **Tools:** We turned our work into usable tools and templates that you can download, print and start using right away.